xelatihy/yocto-gl/docs/yocto_gl.md

 # Yocto/GL: Tiny C++ Library for Physically-based Graphics

-Yocto/GL is a collection utiliies for building physically-based graphics algorithms implemented as a two-file library (`yocto_gl.h`, `yocto_gl.cpp`), and released under the MIT license.
+Yocto/GL is a collection utilities for building physically-based graphics algorithms implemented as a two-file library (`yocto_gl.h`, `yocto_gl.cpp`), and released under the MIT license.
 Features include: